 - A parking ticket warrior must enter the correct subsection of 4-08(j).
 The subsection has to match the violation.
-For example, 4-08(j)(1) refers to proper registration while 4-08(j)(3) requires vehicles to display valid registration stickers.
-What if your vehicle is properly registered, but you forgot to attach the registration sticker?
+For example, 4-08(j)(1) refers to a vehicle being properly registered in accordance with NY State laws and rules, while 4-08(j)(3) requires vehicles to properly display a current registration sticker.
+What if your vehicle is properly registered according to NY State laws and rules, but you forgot to attach the registration sticker?
 Or, what if your vehicle was registered in Utah and the warrior issues you a (j)(1) violation?
-[Both parking tickets can be beaten]
+[Furthermore, these two parking tickets can be beaten]

 - The date your inspection sticker expired must be entered in the comment section of the parking ticket

 - The registration sticker number must be entered in the comment section of the parking ticket for an expired registration sticker violation

 - The registration sticker number is not required for an improper display of a current registration sticker.
 However, the registration expiration date must be displayed in the tiny box near the top of the ticket